orellazri/plantoplay/README.md

 The server requests an access token from Twitch and caches it in memory alongside its expiration date to avoid excessive access token requests.

-When a user signs up, it uses bcrypt to generate a salt in 10 rounds, and hashes the password before saving to the database.
+When a user signs up, it uses bcrypt to generate a salt in 10 rounds, and hashes the password before saving it to the database.
 It then signs a JWT and passes it to the client in an HttpOnly cookie.

 The database has an intemediate `users_games` table to store the many-to-many relationship between games and lists of users.
 The list is an enum.